 The Big Muddy Film Festival has always been a festival that focuses on issues of social justice and environmentalism.
 To highlight our dedication to the importance of environmental awareness, we will be showcasing two films relating to water issues from the archives of the Big Muddy.
 They will be screened as a part of the Confluences: Art and Water Project for the Carbondale Community Arts Center on Sunday, December 11, 2016, at 2 p.m at the Carbondale Community Arts Center

-Researched and filmed over a four-year period, the film combines original cinematography and candid interviews with archive footage, unseen for over 40 years, capturing the town at the height of explosive racial tensions in the late Sixties.
+Between Two Rivers is a new documentary film about Cairo, Illinois, a historic town with a dark and troubled past, located at the confluence of the Ohio and Mississippi Rivers, in the heartland of America.
+Filmed, edited and directed by artists Jacob Cartwright and Nick Jordan, Between Two Rivers offers a remarkable insight into a community struggling with severe economic, social and environmental pressures.Researched and filmed over a four-year period, the film combines original cinematography and candid interviews with archive footage, unseen for over 40 years, capturing the town at the height of explosive racial tensions in the late Sixties.
 In 1969 Cairo witnessed the last pitched battles of the American civil-rights movement, at a defining moment in the nation’s history.
-Between Two Rivers illustrates the long-term impact of the violent civil unrest, economic boycotts, curfews and martial law that so deeply divided the community.
+The film illustrates the long-term impact of the violent civil unrest, economic boycotts, curfews and martial law that so deeply divided the community.